Linus4/eldritchinstinct/main.typ

 === Rounds

 A round is roughly ten seconds of in-game time and proceeds with each side taking turns.
-In each round, first all PCs who are able to act get a turn, then all their opponents who are able to act get a turn. // TODO
+In each round, first all PCs who are able to act get a turn, then all their opponents.

 At the start of combat, each PC must make a DEX save in order to act in the first round, unless the PCs are attacking from ambush.